ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for ios/Loading and Error Treatment.md

 ## Configure the Loading

-As default, Beagle's implementation always return an interface with partially transparent black background.
+By default, Beagle's implementation always returns an interface with partially transparent black background.
 You can see this through `UIActivityIndicatorView`.

 If you want to display a specific loading behavior on your application, check the screen state \(`state`\) and react to it properly.
 See how on the example below: